 About Henry Kendall

-Over the next months Kendall struggled with alcoholism and ill healthy and over the next years lived on the streets as well as in a mental institution.
-By the mid 1870s Kendall was able to secure employment and resume writing.
+Over the next months, Kendall struggled with alcoholism and ill health and over the next years lived on the streets as well as in a mental institution.
+By the mid-1870s Kendall was able to secure employment and resume writing.
 In the 1880s Kendall’s last collection, Songs from the Mountains, was published.
 It is considered to be his most successful volume.
 In the year after this Kendall’s position as a forest ranger began to take too great a toll on his health and he died in Sydney in August of 1882.